 Ford Focus review

-The Ford Focus is the best-selling family hatch in the UK, and with good reason.
-There’s a wide range of models, from basic to high-performance, while the turbo petrol and diesel engines deliver decent running costs.
+The Ford Focus has been the best-selling family hatch in the UK for some time now and with very good reason - and this latest offering from Ford is no exception.
+There’s something for everyone in the new line up with a wide range of models on offer, from the basic Studio variant to the high-octane, high performance ST model.
+What’s more, you’ll find both the turbo petrol and diesel engines deliver decent running costs too.

 This latest third-generation Ford Focus sets the standard in the family hatchback market, providing supreme quality, comfort and handling - a true rival for the Volkswagen Golf.
 In late 2014 it was given a facelift, including a more upmarket-looking chrome grille, narrower headlights and a much improved interior.
 A new range of engines and technology were also introduced, helping it to better battle the Golf.

 Those wanting more space have the option of the Ford Focus estate, too.
 Unusually, the estate version of the Ford Focus actually drives just as well as the hatch.